martinsumner/riak_kv/docs/ReplicationGuide.md

 - `branch_compare`;
 - `clock_compare`.

-The root to be compared is the root of [the merkle tree](/docs/RiakTheoryGuide.md#handling-requests) representing the state of the whole the tree in 1,024 4-byte hashes.
-The roots are merged across all partitions, to provide a single 4KB representation of cluster state.
+The root to be compared is the root of [the merkle tree](/docs/RiakTheoryGuide.md#handling-requests) representing the state of the whole tree in 1,024 4-byte hashes.
+The roots are merged across all partitions, to provide a representation of cluster state in a single 4KB integer.

 If these roots match between the clusters, the clusters are considered to be reconciled - `in_sync = true` is the result of the exchange, and `{root_compare, 0}` is the final state of the exchange.
 If not, the `root_compare` is repeated, and on the repeated check only deltas in the same 4-byte hash as the previous compare need to be considered a potential mismatch.
-The `root_compare` will be repeated until the intersection of deltas is empty (all 1,024 hashes have a some stage compared), or a consistent delta is established that represents branches of the tree where a mismatch exists.
+The `root_compare` will be repeated until the intersection of deltas is empty (all 1,024 hashes, have a some stage in the loop, matched between roots), or there exists a stable set of branches in the root which differ on every comparison.
+An empty set of deltas will be considered an `in_sync = true` result, otherwise the next phase is required.

 The second phase is `branch_compare`.
-Each branch is made up of 1,204 4-byte hash leaves.
-A subset (governed by `ttaaefs_maxresults`) of branches that have a consistent mismatch from the `root_compare` are chosen, and those branches are compared.
-The same loop process of `root_compare` will be used to discover either a consistent delta - or potentially find that any delta is simply transient.
+Each branch is made up of 1,024 4-byte hash "leaves".
+A subset of branches that have a consistent mismatch from the `root_compare` are chosen, and those branches are compared.
+The same loop process used in the `root_compare` will be used to `branch_compare`, and discover either a stable delta - or potentially find that any delta is simply transient.

-In some cases `branch_compare` may lead to discovery that all deltas in the `root_compare` stage were transient - then `in_sync = true` is the result of the exchange, and `{branch_compare, 0}` is the final state of the exchange.
-Otherwise, a subset (governed by `ttaaefs_maxresults`) of tree leaves, also referred to as segment IDs, are chosen for the `clock_compare` stage.
+If all deltas are shown to be transient; then `in_sync = true` is the result of the exchange, and `{branch_compare, 0}` is the final state of the exchange.
+Otherwise, a subset of tree leaves, also referred to as segment IDs, are chosen for the `clock_compare` stage.

-In the `clock_compare` stage, the keys and version vectors (clocks) are compared between the clusters.
+In the final `clock_compare` stage, the keys and version vectors (clocks) are compared between the clusters.
 The comparison behaviour will differ depending on the type of check that was requested.

 All the keys that hash to those segment IDs need to be compared to be certain to find the delta, and this requires a full-scan of the keystore - and such a scan is an `ttaaefs_allcheck`.
 This scan is accelerated by skipping blocks of keys that do not have any keys with a matching segment ID (using a hash-based filter cached within the leveled keystore), but even with acceleration the scan has a cost.

-If it can be determined, based on previous checks that any delta lies within a given time range (by object last_modified_date), or in a specific bucket; then this information can be used to narrow the scope of the scan in `clock_compare`.
+If it can be determined based on the results of previous checks, that all deltas are within a given time range (by object last_modified_date), or in a specific bucket; then this information can be used to narrow the scope of the scan in `clock_compare`.
 A comparison reduced in scope this way is a `ttaaefs_rangecheck`, and can be substantially quicker than a `ttaaefs_allcheck`.

 From Riak 3.0.15, a `ttaaefs_autocheck` was introduced.
 This is a check that uses context to select an appropriate `ttaaefs_rangecheck` when possible, and only fallback to `ttaaefs_allcheck` if necessary.
 For example, if a cluster falls out of sync, it will assume first that the delta is a modified date range since the last successful check.